crosshj/crosshj/README.md

 Hello, here are some of the major projects I have worked on outside of my day job.
 <br/>

-My primary focus (outside of work) for more than a year now has been fiug
+My primary focus for more than a year now has been fiug.

 [fiug](https://github.com/crosshj/fiug), a cloud IDE with less cloud.
 <br />